Computably totally disconnected locally compact groups

-The next, closely related definition is a version of a well known notion in computability theory.
-It will matter when we discuss computability for groups where the domain can be of the form $[T]$ for any computable tree without leaves.
-We need a way to say that the group operations are computable.
-For the setting of closed subgroups of $\S$, this was the case automatically (for the inversion operation it was due to the particular presentation of $\S$ we chose).
+We next rephrase \cref{def:computable 1} in a form that will matter when we discuss computability for groups where the domain can be of the form $[T]$ for any computable tree without leaves.
+We will need to express that the group operations are computable.
+In the setting of closed subgroups of $\S$, this is the case automatically; for the inversion operation, it is due to the particular presentation of $\S$ we chose (\cref{ex:S} below).